You have the power to improve how you sound when you speak.

 Thought Groups and Chunking

-Last, we’ll talk about how to make it even easier for your listener to follow what you’re saying by breaking your ideas into shorter pieces.
+Last, you'll learn how to make it even easier for your listener to follow what you’re saying by breaking your ideas into shorter chunks.

-You’ll find out why you hear different levels of stress when listening to native speakers.
+You’ll find out why you hear different levels of stress when listening to native speakers (and how to do this yourself).

-You’ll learn how to separate your words into logical chunks, or thought groups, and which words to emphasize for extra clarity, emphasis, or effect.
+You’ll learn how to separate your words into logical thought groups, and practice, practice, practice!

-You’ll discover how to breathe in English, as well as how to pause deliberately and change your tone to keep your listener engaged and interested in what you’re saying.
+You’ll discover when to breathe in English, as well as how to pause deliberately to keep your listener engaged and interested in what you’re saying.

 Putting It All Into Practice